mbaze/Z80-Bits/iterative-fixed-point-division.md

 rewritten as `~y + (x + 1)`.
 The extra increment can be absorbed by pre-incrementing the input value before iteration begins.
 Furthermore, because $y$ never exceeds $x$, the bit shifted into the accumulator by `rra` is guaranteed to be zero.
-This allows `xor c` in the code below to serve a dual purpose: it both complements the accumulator and clears the carry flag, producing a tighter inner loop.
-Although it does not reduce the cycle count in this particular case, it demonstrates a useful contextual optimization:
+This allows `xor c` in the code below to serve a dual purpose: it both complements the accumulator and clears the carry flag for subsequent `rra`, producing a tighter inner loop.
+Although the cycle count is not reduced in this particular case, it demonstrates a useful contextual optimization:
 ```
       ld    c,255
       ld    a,b